Window Curtains & Drapery Hardware Rods

 Ans: If your window measures 72", you need curtains that will give a width of at least 72" or 2 panels for that window.
 In this case, 2 panels will give around 100" to 120" of width which will look charming and full.

 Ans: It's highly recommended to buy drapery hardware and designer curtain rods online because the price can be very transparent.
-You can safely choose drapery hardware from TableclothsFactory as we provide a variety of options.
+You can select drapery hardware from TableclothsFactory as we provide a variety of options.

 13. Where should curtain rod brackets be placed ?